nhsengland/evalsense/README.md

-> [!WARNING]
+> [!NOTE]
-> This project is a work in progress.
-Critical components may be missing, inoperative or incomplete, and the API can undergo major changes without any notice.
-Please check back later for a more stable version.
+> This project is under development.
+The API may undergo major changes between versions, so we recommend checking the [CHANGELOG](https://github.com/nhsengland/evalsense/blob/main/CHANGELOG.md) for any breaking changes before upgrading.

 # EvalSense: LLM Evaluation